tonywong94/maskmoment/README.md

     min_tot_ch : int, optional
         Dilated mask regions are required to span at least this many channels.
         Default: 2
+    min_tot_all : boolean, optional
+        Enforce min_tot_ch for all pixels instead of for regions as a whole.
+        Default: False
     nguard : tuple of two ints, optional
         Expand the final mask by this nguard[0] pixels in sky directions and nguard[1] channels in velocity.
 Currently these values must be equal